essoen/essoen.github.io/content/work.md

 A couple of things I value and believe in:

-* Making everyone heard and trusted - people are quite knowledgeable and will give great input.
+* Making everyone heard and trusted: People are quite knowledgeable and will give great input.
 With trust, we achieve even better results.
+* Lead by context, so that more decisions can be delegated to individuals or subgroups.
+This increases flow.
 * Bias towards action: Let's stop discussing, and try something out.
 That could be getting real data, or just trying the solution directly.
-* Building multi-disciplinary teams - most problems are not one-sided, i.e. cannot in full be solved by an area of expertise.
+* Building multi-disciplinary teams: Most problems are not one-sided, i.e. cannot in full be solved by an area of expertise.
 Neither is one person alone the best way to handle problems or workloads.

 ## Work Schedule